WE'RE WHITELABEL

 Cy Keener is an artist, technologist, explorer, who produces work in the realm of climate activism.

 Cy designs and develops sensor technology that has broad commercial and practical uses.
 He merges code, sculpture, electrical engineering, and design to build sensors that can survive harsh environments.
-Most recently, Cy worked with WhiteLabel client, BirdBox, helping them design, develop and implement their next generation sensor technology that contributes to the welfare of free-range birds.
+Most recently, Cy worked with a WhiteLabel client, BirdBox, helping them design, develop and implement their next generation sensor technology that contributes to the welfare of free-range birds.

 • Cy’s goals are to make the intangible tangible and the invisible visible—bridging the physical distance of remote environments through data visualization and enabling a human-scale experience of climate change.
 Cy’s work has been exhibited at elite institutions in nine countries, including Victoria & Albert Museum in London, Ars Electronica in Linz, Austria, and the National Academy of Sciences in Washington, D.C.
 Cy has received 14 fellowships, awards, and residencies, including from the National Science Foundation (NSF); the Office of Naval Research (ONR); and from University of Maryland faculty grant programs.